bibo19842003/gerrit-document-cn-translation/dev-plugins.md

 would need to use their precious time to manually check that they were met.

-Implementors of the `SubmitRule` interface should check whether they need to contribute to the link:#change-etag-computation[change ETag computation] to prevent callers using ETags from potentially seeing outdated submittability information.
+Implementors of the `SubmitRule` interface should check whether they need to contribute to the `change ETag computation` to prevent callers using ETags from potentially seeing outdated submittability information.